 - Remove clip boundary captions that display less than 1 second

-- Use specific decoded data file location and the "Set Location" button
+- Use alternate data file location and the "Set Location" button

 - Once you have set your desired Assemble Caption Setting press OK, and the captions for the edited clip will now sync up to the final edited video.